amigus/migusdotorg/content/adam/auto-dnsmasq.md

 [Dnsmasq](https://dnsmasq.org/doc.html), which combines DHCP and DNS _forwarding_ into a single server, makes offering both to a small network easy.

-This post is about the projects I created to organize and share the software I wrote to automate and manage Dnsmasq:
+This post is about the software have written, to automate and manage Dnsmasq:

 - [amigus.dnsmasq](https://galaxy.ansible.com/ui/repo/published/amigus/dnsmasq/): a collection of Ansible Roles that install and configure Dnsmasq as a DHCP and/or DNS server
 - [dnsmasq-web](https://github.com/amigus/dnsmasq-web): a REST (JSON/HTTP) API that provides access to client, lease, and request data and reservation management.

 ## Why Dnsmasq

 Dnsmasq is designed explicitly for small servers and networks.
-Many small/home office (SOHO) routers use it for DHCP and DNS forwarding.
+Many commercial small and home office (SOHO) routers use it as their DHCP and DNS server.
 The libvirt API that I use also uses it to manage virtual networks, which is how I learned about it!
+There are two things that makes Dnsmasq so flexible and suitable in those contexts;
+the management of domain and host names, DNS zones, DHCP leases and options, etc. are all extendable, and it accepts all configuration parameters via the command line or arbitrary configuration files.
+The extensibility makes scripting some things easier but the terse syntax makes other things more difficult.
-One of the things that makes Dnsmasq flexible is that it accepts all the configuration parameters via the command line or (arbitrary) configuration files.
-However, while this makes it very flexible, the very terse syntax can make it difficult to write scripts for.
-In other words, the simplicity of Dnsmasq makes it great for managing a small network but not so great for managing many small networks at once.
+In a nut shell, the simplicity of Dnsmasq makes it great for managing _a_ small network but not so great for managing _many_ small networks at once.

 ## Why not an IPAM

 The standard solution for this problem is to deploy an IP Address Management (IPAM) solution.
 These solutions can reliably manage many networks, and most can delegate management of parts of the network.
 However, centralizing IP address management might not work as well when the networks have more autonomy.
 Simply automating management tools across networks to scale horizontally can work better in such cases.

 ## Automation with Ansible

 Automation is following a consistent, efficient process to repeat the same action at scale.
 Ansible, a popular automation platform for Linux, does this well for configuration management across groups of servers.
 The user keeps an _inventory_ of servers and manages the configuration data as declarative YAML.
-The configuration data is then applied to servers in the inventory by running tasks that translate it into configuration and state.
+Ansible then runs _tasks_ to translate the data into system configuration and state.

 As a simple example, it can translate this YAML: